mandellbutler/Employee-Management-System/README.md

 # Employee Management System

 # Description
 Employees are the cornerstone to an organization's success.
 However, the degree to which an organization will succeed is highly dependent upon their ability to smoothly and effectively manage, monitor, and communicate with their employees.
-Having a system in place, to facilitate this process, has never been more imperative to a organization's scalability and growth.
-'Employee Management System' was designed with this is mind!
+Having a system in place, to facilitate this process, has never been more imperative to an organization's scalability and growth.
+'Employee Management System' was designed with this in mind!

 'Employee Management System' is a web application that facilitates the employee-management process, allowing for increased workflow and business functionality.
 With this innovative system, time and resource consuming tasks, such as onboarding and file management, are performed in minutes!